MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/mobile-apps/manager-self-service-mobile-workspace.md

 ## Sign in to the mobile app
 1. Start the app on your mobile device.
-2. Enter your Dynamics 365 URL.
+2. Enter your Microsoft Dynamics 365 URL.
 3. The first time that you sign in, you're prompted for your user name and password.
 Enter your credentials.
 4. After you sign in, the available workspaces for your company are shown.
 Note that if your system administrator publishes a new workspace later, you will have to refresh the list of mobile workspaces.

 [![Pull to refresh](./media/pull-to-refresh-list-of-workspaces-183x300.png)](./media/pull-to-refresh-list-of-workspaces.png)

 ## View team members by using the My team mobile workspace
 1. In the mobile app, select the **My team** workspace.
-A list of team members will display, including their title and any direct reports that they may have.
+A list of team members is shown.
+The list also shows each team member's title, and any direct reports that he or she has.
 2. Select a team member.
-This will open the **Team member summary** page.
-Information included on this page are birthdate, seniority date, years of service, years in position and compensation information.
+The **Team member summary** page appears.
+The information on this page includes the team member's birth date, seniority date, years of service, years in his or her current position, and compensation information.

 ## View extended team members by using the My team mobile workspace
 1. In the mobile app, select the **My team** workspace.
-A list of team members will display, including their title and any direct reports that they may have.
+A list of team members is shown.
+The list also shows each team member's title, and any direct reports that he or she has.
 1. Select the **Direct reports** link.
-A list of your extended team will display.
+A list of your extended team is shown.
 1. Select a team member.
-This will open the **Team member summary** page.
-Information included on this page are birthdate, seniority date, years of service, years in position and compensation information.
+The **Team member summary** page appears.
+The information on this page includes the team member's birth date, seniority date, years of service, years in his or her current position, and compensation information.

 ## Send praise about team members by using the My team mobile workspace
 1. In the mobile app, select the **My team** workspace.
-A list of team members will display, including their title and any direct reports that they may have.
+A list of team members is shown.
+The list also shows each team member's title, and any direct reports that he or she has.
 1. Select a team member.
-This will open the **Team member summary** page.
+The **Team member summary** page appears.
 1. Select **Send praise**.
-1. Enter text regarding the praise that you want to send.
+1. Enter the text of the praise that you want to send.
 1. Select **Done**.